Greater Philadelphia Alliance Social Service Center (Gpass) logo

 Greater Philadelphia Alliance Social Services Center (GPASS) is a nonprofit 501(c)(3) organization based in the Philadelphia area dedicated to providing free assistance to residents citywide.
 Founded on principles of connecting people with needed resources and information, the organization bridges cultural and language gaps while strengthening families and sustaining communities.
 Their work extends across multiple critical areas including housing stability, financial counseling, and basic needs support.
 The organization is actively engaged in community partnerships, as evidenced by their collaboration with Pennsylvania Senator Street and Philadelphia Councilwoman Cindy Bass on food assistance initiatives serving hundreds of families annually.

 GPASS offers a comprehensive suite of services spanning housing counseling, credit and financial management, energy assistance, and behavioral health support.
-Their housing services include home purchase counseling, mortgage default and delinquency assistance, tenant counseling, tax lien counseling, anti-predatory lending education, and deed-related problem resolution.
+Their housing services include home purchase counseling, mortgage default and delinquency assistance, tenant counseling, tax lien counseling, anti-high-cost lending education, and deed-related problem resolution.
 They administer HEMAP (Homeowners Emergency Mortgage Assistance Program) and provide post-purchase homeownership counseling.
 Additionally, they offer budgeting and credit repair services, energy assistance and conservation programs, a food pantry, home care services, and behavioral health resources.
 All services are delivered by staff available Monday through Friday from 9am to 5pm.

 The primary limitation is the lack of detailed service descriptions or eligibility criteria on their public website.
 While the breadth of services is impressive, potential clients cannot determine specific eligibility requirements, waiting times, or service depth from available information.
 The website does not specify whether they provide direct financial assistance or primarily counseling and referrals.
 Additionally, no information is provided about their accreditation status (such as HUD approval or NFCC certification) that would validate their counseling credentials, though their nonprofit status and community partnerships suggest legitimate operations.